Emma is a Swedish university student and fiction writer with a particular love for language and the written word.

 Originally, they released a new box every month that was delivered to all subscribers.
 Lately, due I believe to their small-scale artisans having difficulty keeping up with the demands of the GlobeIn customers, they have changed their system up a little.
 They still release new boxes regularly, but each subscriber gets to make their pick from a range of available boxes, old and new, and specific themes may run out if you are not quick on the draw.
 Personally, I don't mind this change much; I don't buy boxes monthly but just once in a while anyway, and I like having a wide range of boxes to chose from even if I don't always get the latest one.

-In October, having not bought any GlobeIn box for quite a while, I purchased the Wired box.
-Wired is a coffee-themed box but, not being much of a coffee-drinker outside of the odd latte at a café, I'll admit I picked it almost entirely because of the pretty purple color of some of the content, which you'll see below.
+In October, having not bought a GlobeIn box for quite a while, I purchased the coffee-themed Wired Box.
+I'm not much of a coffee-drinker outside of the odd latte at a café, so I'll admit I picked it almost entirely because of the pretty purple color of some of the items, which you'll see below.

 Handwoven Basket From Mexico